Optimal local laws and CLT for the circular Riesz gas: Introduction

-with $\sigma_\xi^2$ as in (\ref{eqintro:sigma xi}).
+with $\sigma_1^2(\xi_\reg)$ as in \eqref{def:sigmaN} and $\Error_N$ a small error term.
 The fundamental observation of Stein is that this approximate integration by parts formula quantifies a distance to normality.
-Indeed letting $Z$ be a centered random variable with variance $\sigma_\xi^2$ and $h:\dR\to \dR$ smooth, one can solve the ODE
+Indeed, letting $Z$ be a centered random variable with variance $\sigma_{1}^2(\xi_\reg)$ and $h:\dR\to \dR$ smooth, one can solve the ODE